lighthouse

 Because ICMA members hold positions of public trust, their conduct influences public confidence in the organization as well as in the local government management profession.
 Keep in mind that demonstrating the highest standard of personal and professional conduct requires a commitment that goes beyond what may be legally required.

 For members working as managers, there is the added responsibility of understanding that their personal and professional conduct sets the ethical tone for the entire organization.
-Each of the articles below offers guidance and advice on strengthening this commitment to ethical leadership.
+Each of the resources listed below offers guidance and advice on strengthening this commitment to ethical leadership.

 Applicable Tenets and Guidelines